-For the quarter and full year, segregated fund fee income increased by 4% and 5% respectively in 2016 relative to 2015.
-The increase was primarily due to growth in segregated fund guarantee fees and management fees.
-Improved stock markets in the second half of 2016 resulted in higher average assets under management and management fees earned relative to 2015.
+For the fourth quarter and year segregated fund fee income increased by 22.0% and 13.3%, relative to the same period in 2016.
+The increase was primarily due to growth in segregated fund management fees and guarantee fees.
+Improved stock markets since the fourth quarter of 2016 have also resulted in higher average assets under management and management fees earned relative to 2016.